zowe/community/Technical-Steering-Committee/contributing.md

 - Can merge code
 - Can delete unprotected branches
 - Can make branches
-- Can merge into the master branch if protected

 General expectations on top of the Contributor's one: